 - Anxiety disorders: When an anxiety issue, whether generalized anxiety, a phobia, panic attacks, or something else, affects learning, interventions may be necessary

-Our psychological testing services are designed to help identify students with disabilities in all areas except physical or sensory.
+Our psychological testing services are designed to help identify students with disabilities in all areas except physical or sensory and suggest special education accommodations that will help the student succeed.

 IEP Accommodations and Modifications